What is an Individual Health Care Plan (IHCP)?

 - The policies and procedures schools should have in place

 The course costs £18.50 to buy online or is included in our comprehensive package of safeguarding and duty of care training courses – EduCare for Education.
-The package contains 30 essential courses to help train staff and evidence compliance to inspectors.
+The package contains over 30 essential courses to help train staff and evidence compliance to inspectors.